 I don't mean that at all.

-If you do, then leave my name out of it when they come to take you away.
+If you do, then leave my name out of it when they write the police report.

 What I mean by going naked is that you get rid of your credit cards and don't take on any new debt, period.

-I don't mean you just stop using them until your financial situation improves or keep one in the sock drawer in case of an emergency.
-I mean cut ALL of them up and go all in by totally swearing off of using credit, no matter what, even in an emergency.
+I don't mean you just stop using credit cards until your financial situation improves or you keep one in the sock drawer in case of an emergency.
+I mean cut 'em all up and go all in by totally swearing off of using credit, no matter what, even in an emergency.

 That's what I mean by going naked.

 Going Naked is Uncomfortable

 Taking a naked stroll around the neighborhood can make you feel uncomfortable and vulnerable.

 Going naked with credit can feel the same way.

 But the total opposite is true.
 When you cut up the credit cards and decide you'll never go back, you actually become more financially free than you've ever been.

-Once you get the debt paid off you won't have to ever spend extra money in the form of interest and fees that suck you down the drain financially, giving you a swirlie in the high school bathroom of life.
+Once you pay off your debt, you won't ever spend extra money on interest and fees that suck you down the drain financially, giving you a financial swirlie in the high school bathroom of life.

-But when you decide you're finally done with debt and you decide to cut up the demon plastic, what do you do then?
+But when you get mad and naked, and you decide to cut up the demon plastic, what do you do then?

 Well, then you proceed to step one of your customized get out of debt master plan.
 Stay tuned and I'll cover that in the next post.